-3.3 Preparing to Administer Accessibility Features and Accommodations During IAR Assessments
+3.3 Preparing to Administer Accessibility Features and Accommodations During Illinois Assessment of Readiness (IAR) Assessments

 The School Test Coordinator will provide Test Administrators with a list of all required accessibility features and accommodations for applicable students.
 If you are administering a test with an accessibility feature or accommodation, be sure you have received the proper training.
 Refer to Section 6.0 for additional information about accessibility features and accommodations.
 It is critical to ensure that students have the appropriate accessibility features and accommodations prior to testing.
-If a Human Reader is administering the mathematics assessment, the Human Reader Test Script must be used and are secure test materials.
-Test Administrator may check students' accessibility features and accommodations by completing the steps in the Personal Needs Profile Guidance Managing Incorrect Accessibility Features and Accommodation PNP Data document at http://il.mypearsonsupport.com.
+If a Human Reader is administering the mathematics assessment, the Human Reader Test Script must be used and is a secure test material.
+Test Administrators may check students' accessibility features and accommodations by completing the steps in the Personal Needs Profile Guidance Managing Incorrect Accessibility Features and Accommodation PNP Data document at http://il.mypearsonsupport.com.
 Check with your School Test Coordinator for additional information.